-June 2020 Updated April 14, 2021
+June 2020 Updated April 14, 2021 Updated April 1, 2022 (highlights in yellow)

 Colorado Central Planning Region

 Adams, Arapahoe, Boulder, Broomfield, Clear Creek, Denver, El Paso, Douglas, Gilpin, Jefferson, Larimer & Teller Counties

 Colorado Central Planning Region (CCPR) Plan

 When initially written, Colorado, the CCPR and all of its workforce areas were in a full-employment market and the economy was experiencing one of the longest periods of sustained growth in history.
 The COVID-19 pandemic changed all that, which resulted in a substantial update to this plan.